-- As recognized in the proposed rule, in many cases a therapist may take measurements and provide other fitting services necessary for furnishing a gradient compression garment that is then supplied by a separate DME vendor. - We strongly support the proposal from the American Physical Therapy Association (APTA) and American Occupational Therapy Association (AOTA), which is outlined in the addendum, for the following reasons: (1) separate payment is important to ensure that clinicians are paid directly and fairly for the services they provide; (2) DME suppliers should not be administrating payment for these critical services; and (3) DME supplier status for clinicians is neither feasible nor necessary. - Creating a reimbursement structure whereby the payments for the measurement and fitting services can be separated when needed enables each patient to utilize the best option for their individual needs and/or circumstances.
+- As recognized in the proposed rule, in many cases a therapist may take measurements and provide other fitting services necessary for furnishing a gradient compression garment that is then supplied by a separate DME vendor. - We strongly support the proposal from the American Physical Therapy Association (APTA) and American Occupational Therapy Association (AOTA), which is outlined in the addendum, for the following reasons: (1) separate payment is important to ensure that clinicians are paid directly and fairly for the services they provide; (2) DME suppliers should not be administrating payment for these critical services; and (3) DME supplier status for clinicians is neither feasible nor necessary. - We are disappointed that CMS did not feel it was feasible to implement the proposal put forth by the APTA and AOTA by January 1st, 2024, however, we are pleased that the final rule acknowledges they will continue to monitor this situation and are open to considering its implementation in the future. (pages 13-16) - Creating a reimbursement structure whereby the payments for the measurement and fitting services can be separated when needed enables each patient to utilize the best option for their individual needs and/or circumstances.
 Some patients do not have the luxury of choice, and only have access to either a therapist or a certified fitter to provide these services.
 Additionally, patients who have just completed the intensive/reduction phase of treatment are typically wrapped in compression bandaging that must be re-applied immediately after the garment measurements are taken.
-If the patient is unable to reapply the bandaging themselves, and the therapist is not the individual taking the measurements, the patient is at risk of having a setback in their treatment that could result in the need for additional therapy services and/or the garment that they were just measured for not fitting properly. - In instances where non-clinicians are providing fitting and/or measuring services we support phased-in certification requirements for these individuals, in order to ensure that they have received the proper education and training to provide these services.
+If the patient is unable to reapply the bandaging themselves, and the therapist is not the individual taking the measurements, the patient is at risk of having a setback in their treatment that could result in the need for additional therapy services and/or the garment that they were just measured for not fitting properly.